oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

     authorization request, the client has set the parameter `code_challenge=sha256(abc)` as the PKCE code challenge.
 The client is now waiting to receive the authorization response from the user's browse.
- 2. To conduct the attack, the attacker uses his own device to start an authorization flow with the targeted client.
+ 2. To conduct the attack, the attacker uses their own device to start an authorization flow with the targeted client.
 The client now uses another PKCE code challenge, say `code_challenge=sha256(xyz)`, in the authorization request.
 The attacker intercepts the request and removes the entire